schuyler/go-fish/README.md

 possible next steps
 --------------
 * A parser / serializer for the [Redis wire protocol](http://redis.io/topics/protocol).
 Very possibly an existing [Redis client library for Go](http://redis.io/clients#Go) could be appropriated.
+[Radix](https://github.com/fzzy/radix) has a pretty simple interface and is MIT licensed.
 * A [Raft transport layer](https://github.com/goraft/raft/blob/master/http_transporter.go) that uses the protocol layer.
 * A test infrastructure that uses a mature Redis client library written in Go to ensure protocol compatibility.
 * A partition structure with a plugin interface to allow data struct modules to register themselves, and the commands they support, with the server.